Maltese, the language, is back in Eurovision heats

 For the second year running, the MESC winner will be once again selected by a mix of audience votes and judges, marking a return to form for the Maltese competition.

-But added to the mix are five contestants hoping to win Maltese hearts with that rarest of ingredients for Eurovision entries... the Maltese language.
-Singers Aidan, Clintess, Christian Arding, Maria Debono, and Mikhail will present their songs singing in Maltese, hoping to take to Liverpool a Maltese entry sung in Maltese.
+But added to the mix are six contestants hoping to win Maltese hearts with that rarest of ingredients for Eurovision entries... the Maltese language.
+Singers Aidan, Clintess, Christian Arding, Maria Debono, Marie Claire and Mikhail will present their songs singing in Maltese, hoping to take to Liverpool a Maltese entry sung in Maltese.

 Malta’s post-Independence struggles with using its native language in popular music seems to have died with a new generation that ushered in bands like Brikkuni, Xtruppaw, Djun, Brodu and many more.
 At least 40 years since becoming an independent republic, the colonial hangover that mocked the use of Maltese in pop seems to have been greatly weakened.